Love has a funny way of bringing us exactly what we need.

 And having someone by our side that balances, that challenges, that loves the things we hate in ourselves and in whom we discover different pieces of the world—that’s what relationships are all about.

-So believe that one day you’ll find a person who accepts you for you, who understands the brokenness, the messy parts, the things you’re less ‘good’ at, and still thinks you’re more than enough.
+So believe that one day you’ll find someone who accepts you for you, who understands the brokenness, the messy parts, the things you’re less ‘good’ at, and still thinks you’re more than enough.

 One day you’ll find someone who smiles at the things you hate, who pushes you to become better, who inspires you to love yourself in a world that doesn’t always do a good job of smiling at the reflection in the bathroom mirror.